 1 x cup of grated parmesan cheese

-1 x large tablespoon of minced garlic (I use the stuff in the jar)
+1 x large tablespoon of minced garlic from a jar

-A really good amount of cracked black pepper
+A really good amount of freshly cracked pepper